Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 The Top Social Media Trends for That You Need To Pay Attention To

 Because community managers have a broad knowledge of every department from product dev to social and customer support, they slot in nicely as a bridge between teams.
-They provide extensive knowledge and insights into the overall agency goals and message, including making sure the social, ads, and content teams are all aligned and are sending out the right messages with the right brand voice.
+They provide extensive knowledge and insights into the overall business goals and message, including making sure the social, ads, and content teams are all aligned and are sending out the right messages with the right brand voice.

 Key community manager tasks